Cavaliers, GM Koby Altman reportedly agree to long-term extension

 Despite a rough go of it in their latest adjustment to a post-LeBron James world, the Cavaliers have faith that Koby Altman is the right man to lead their rebuilding process.

-The Cavs’ general manager has agreed to a long-term contract extension, ESPN first reported Friday.
-The report notes Altman is the first GM to receive an extension since Dan Gilbert bought the team in 2005.
+The Cavs’ general manager has agreed to a long-term contract extension, the team announced Friday.
+ESPN notes Altman is the first GM to receive an extension since Dan Gilbert bought the team in 2005.

 Altman, who has worked in Cleveland’s front office since 2012, was promoted to his current role in July 2017 and received a three-year deal at the time.